-With the acquisition of CES in fiscal 2017, we acquired a pension plan (the "Plan") for Swiss employees, mandated by Swiss law.
+We have a pension plan (the "Plan") for Swiss employees, mandated by Swiss law.
 Since participants of the Plan are entitled to a defined rate of interest on contributions made, the Plan meets the criteria for a defined benefit plan under U.S. GAAP.
 The Plan, an independent pension fund, is part of a multi-employer plan with unrestricted joint liability for all participating companies and the economic interest in the Plan's overfunding or underfunding is allocated to each participating company based on an allocation key determined by the Plan.
-U.S. GAAP requires an employer to recognize the funded status of the defined benefit plan on the balance sheet, which we have presented in other long-term liabilities on our consolidated balance sheet at June 30, 2019.
-The funded status may vary from year to year due to changes in the fair value of Plan's assets and variations on the underlying assumptions in the Plan and we may have to record an increased liability as a result of fluctuations in the value of the Plan's assets.
-As of June 30, 2019, we had a liability of \$9.2 million in other non-current liabilities representing the net under-funded status of the Plan.
+U.S. GAAP requires an employer to recognize the funded status of the defined benefit plan on the balance sheet, which we have presented in other long-term liabilities on our Consolidated

+Balance Sheets at July 3, 2020.
+The funded status may vary from year to year due to changes in the fair value of the Plan's assets and variations on the underlying assumptions in the Plan and we may have to record an increased liability as a result of fluctuations in the value of the Plan's assets.
+As of July 3, 2020, we had a liability of \$11.9 million in Other non-current liabilities representing the net under-funded status of the Plan.

-In addition, we must comply with the Foreign Corrupt Practices Act, or the FCPA and the anti-corruption laws of the countries in which we operate.
+In addition, we must comply with the Foreign Corrupt Practices Act, or the FCPA, and the anti-corruption laws of the countries in which we operate.
 Those laws generally prohibit the giving of anything of value to win business.
 The FCPA also generally requires companies to maintain adequate record-keeping and internal accounting practices to accurately reflect the transactions of the company and prohibits U.S. companies and their intermediaries from making corrupt payments to foreign officials for the purpose of obtaining or keeping business or otherwise obtaining favorable treatment.
 Under these anti-corruption laws, U.S. companies may be held liable for actions taken by strategic or local partners or representatives.
 If we or our intermediaries fail to comply with the requirements of international applicable anti-corruption laws, governmental authorities in the United States or the countries in which we operate could seek to impose civil and criminal penalties, which could have a material adverse effect on our business, results of operations, financial conditions and cash flows.